Love making your Christmas gitfs? Looking for that unique Christmas decoration?

 - Bake them in the oven for about 40 minutes to an hour.
 You do want to keep an eye on them though and you want them to be solid but not brown.
 They should still be light in colour.

 Once cool they are ready to paint.
 I had to put a couple of layers of paint in bright colours.
 The white eyes and eyebrows I had to give about 5 coats to overall.
 However the orange biscuit colour I only added one layer as I found the absorbed look actually looked realistic.
 I then added a darker shade of the orange to the edges to add some depth.

 I used some parcel twine to tie them together as I loved the rustic feel it gave.
 But some ribbon would be pretty also.

 So there you have it my loves!
 Really simple and very cost effective crafts which is great just before Christmas.
 I also love these as I made extra for the boys to decorate to so now I have memories to last a lifetime!
 These can also make a really gorgeous gift for grandparents and relatives.

 I also knocked up a few cute, festive coasters with the leftover dough, which I am in love with.

 Remember if you do makes these make sure to tag me in them on all my Social Media stuffs so I can see it!
 Also, DO NOT MISS OUT on my Christmas Giveaway as my little thank you to you all for your continued support.
 Do you love these salt dough Christmas crafts?
+Are you looking for more Christmas craft ideas?
 What is your go-to Christmas craft?
 Let me know in the comments below.

 Lots of Love,